amponce/tubebuddy-twitter-feed-prototype/README.md

 This project is a working prototype and is currently deployed on Heroku [DEMO](https://tubebuddy-notify.herokuapp.com/)

-## To set it up for yourself in a few simple steps.

 ### clone the repo:
 `git clone https://github.com/amponce/TubeBuddy_JSON.git`